Corporate Sustainability

 Board of Directors

 Wafer Works adopts the candidate nomination system stipulated in Article 192-1 of the Company Act for the election of directors, with a term of three years.
 The independence of independent director candidates must also comply with the provisions of the "Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies."
-The current board of directors consists of eight male directors and one female director, three of whom are independent directors.
+The current board of directors consists of seven male directors and two female director, four of whom are independent directors.
 The average age range is mostly over 60 years old.
 Directors serve a three-year term, and each director has at least 30 years of work experience in business, legal, financial, accounting, or corporate affairs fields.
 Their expertise spans industries such as semiconductors, optoelectronics, and venture capital, demonstrating rich knowledge, personal insight, and business judgment, providing valuable advice on Wafer Works' operational strategies and development direction.
-To enhance directors' professional knowledge and legal literacy, at least six hours of continuing education are arranged annually (newly appointed directors receive at least 12 hours).
-In 2023, the total training time for directors was 89 hours, with 23 hours dedicated to sustainability-related topics, accounting for 25.8% of the total.
-For details of the training, please refer to Wafer Works' 2023 Annual Report The board of directors of the Company held a total of five meetings in 2023, with an average attendance rate of 95.56%.
+To enhance the professional knowledge, legal literacy, and sustainability awareness of Board members, the Company proactively arranges at least three hours of annual training courses conducted by external professional instructors.
+In 2024, the total training hours completed by the Board of Directors amounted to 98.5 hours, of which 32 hours were related to sustainable development, accounting for 32.5% of the total.
+For details regarding Board training, please refer to Wafer Works's 2024 Annual Report.
+The Board of Directors held a total of 9 meetings in 2024, representing an increase compared to 2023, in response to the Company's business challenges and sustainability goals.

 The education, experience, and attendance of the Board members are shown in the table below: